serenagrl/ansible-kubernetes/README.md

 ansible-playbook setup-load-balancers.yaml
 ```
 > [!TIP]
-> If you are familiar with [Semaphore UI](https://github.com/semaphoreui/semaphore), you can use the [`setup-semaphore.yaml`](setup-semaphore.yaml) and [`setup-semaphore-project.yaml`](setup-semaphore-project.yaml) playbooks to deploy a Semaphore VM and create a project on the Semaphore server based on the cloned version of the repository which you have been configuring so far on the file-system.
-Please see [Configure Semaphore UI (Experimental)](docs/configure-semaphore.md) for detail instructions.
+> If you are familiar with [Semaphore UI](https://github.com/semaphoreui/semaphore) and wish to deploy a dedicated Semaphore Server, please refer to [Configure Semaphore UI (Experimental)](docs/configure-semaphore.md) for installation instructions.

 To setup any **(Optional) Infrastructure Services**, run the following playbooks in sequence: